jantari/rewinged/README.md

 Commandline arguments have the highest priority and take precedence over both environment variables and the configuration file.

 ```
+  -autoInternalize
+        Turn on the auto-internalization feature
+  -autoInternalizePath string
+        The directory where auto-internalized installers will be stored (default "./installers")
+  -autoInternalizeSkip string
+        List of hostnames excluded from auto-internalization (comma or space to separate)
   -configFile string
         Path to a json configuration file (optional)
   -https